laila-sb/Assignments4masters/README.md

 ## API Endpoints

-The API documentation is available in both OpenAPI spec and Swagger UI formats:
+The API is available in both OpenAPI spec and Swagger UI formats, once the application is running use one of the links below:

 - **OpenAPI JSON Spec**: [http://localhost:8080/v3/api-docs](http://localhost:8080/v3/api-docs)
 - **Swagger UI**: [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html)